Sohampatel26/Sohampatel26/README.md

 ## Featured Projects
 ### [GOD-AI](https://github.com/Sohampatel26/GOD-AI)
-An AI app leveraging **RAG** and **Gemini Pro**, trained on religious texts from all faiths to answer philosophical, ethical, and personal questions.
+An AI app leveraging **RAG** built on **Gemini Pro**, trained on religious texts from all faiths to answer philosophical, ethical, and personal questions.
 The app aims to solve real-world challenges with the wisdom from sacred texts.

 ### [MCQ Generator using LLM on Langchain](https://github.com/Sohampatel26/MCQ-Generator-using-LLM-on-Langchain)
 A custom **MCQ generator** that utilizes **LLMs** through Langchain, automating question creation for educational purposes.